Please feel free to comment on my review.

 Rise of the Cybermen…on Mondas

 Yes definitely!
-‘Spare Parts’ is certainly a cracking good story!
+‘Spare Parts’ is a cracking good ‘Doctor Who’ story!

 ‘Spare Parts’ is a four-part audio adventure by Marc Platt.
 The Doctor and Nyssa arrive in an underground city on a familiar planet.
 The Doctor has an idea of where they are and he doesn’t like the thought of it.
 It transpires that they’re on Mondas where the Cybermen are about to be born.

-I liked the atmosphere of Mondas in this story, as it takes places an underground city.
+I liked the atmosphere of Mondas in this story, as it takes places in an underground city.
 The planet is constantly frozen over by blizzards and is being pulled out of its orbit, making it way towards Earth.
-It is pretty grim conditions for Mondas’ people to live in, despite the Christmas atmosphere there.
+It’s pretty grim conditions for Mondas’ people to live in, despite the Christmas atmosphere there.

-I’ve had the CD cover of ‘Spare Parts’ signed by Peter Davison, who plays the Fifth Doctor; the lovely Sarah Sutton, who plays Nyssa; and Nicholas Briggs, who voices the Cybermen.
+I’ve had the CD cover of ‘Spare Parts’ signed by Peter Davison, who plays the Fifth Doctor, at the ‘Stars of Time Film and Comic Con @ The Tropicana’ in Weston-super-Mare, August 2016; the lovely Sarah Sutton, who plays Nyssa, at the ‘London Film & Comic Con’ in July 2011; and Nicholas Briggs, who voices the Cybermen, at the ‘Timeless Collectors’ sci-fair in Fareham, December 2014.
 According to a CD interview for ‘The Demons of Red Lodge and Other Stories’, Sarah heard this story recently and said it’s became one of her favourites.